Medical Policy: 07.01.61

 Spinal cord stimulation (SCS) devices consists of several components: (1) the lead that delivers the electrical stimulation to the spinal cord; (2) an extension wire that conducts the electrical stimulation from the power source to the lead; and (3) a power source that generates the electrical stimulation.
-The lead may incorporate from 4 to 8 electrodes, with 8 electrodes more commonly used for complex pain patterns, such as bilateral pain or pain extending from the limbs to the trunk.
+The lead may incorporate 4 to 8 electrodes, with 8 electrodes more commonly used for complex pain patterns, such as bilateral pain or pain extending from the limbs to the trunk.
 Totally implantable systems are the most commonly used.

 There are three types of SCS devices:

 - Conventional Systems: (total implantable system): The leads are inserted in the epidural space above the spinal cord using a small needle or through a small incision.
 The exact location of the lead(s) depends on the specificity of the patients pain.
 The generator is usually implanted in the abdomen or buttock region.
 This system requires little effort on the patient’s part for maintenance.
 However, a minor surgical procedure is required to replace the power source when it runs out.